beswift/stable-diffusion-webui/README.md

 It also contains a set of embeddings that allow you to generate ***somewhat*** realistic fundus images.

 - Embeddings allow you to add objects that the network can recognize
-- Hypernetworks allow you to add the style representation of an image to image the model generates
+- Hypernetworks allow you to add the style representation of an image to an image the model generates

+Model checkpoints, including the trained hypernetworks can be found [here](https://drive.google.com/drive/folders/1i8ApDJ26kMy9n1EvWYsZvztRFE_tdICd?usp=sharing)
+Download and extract each folder to the working directory of this project.

 To quickly test out the currently trained embeddings and hypernetworks, using the x/y plot in the text2img or img2img tab:
 ![](img.png)